lucas-mior/spoke_pluck_tension/README.md

    or until the hub flange (if not interlaced).

 # Extra details
+This program works best in quiet environments, but I found that even with significant background noise, it can perform well by holding the rim against a wooden table where your computer or microphone is placed.
+Using only the air as a sound conductor is less effective.

-This program works better in very quiet environments.
-I have tested the app only with my own (bad) internal computer mic and for a specific spoke configuration, so it may need some tweaking to work properly with your setup.
+I have tested the app only with my (poor-quality) internal computer microphone and for a specific spoke configuration, so you may need to tweak it to work properly with your setup.
+Also, you should not rely solely on this program’s measurements when tensioning or truing a wheel.
+Combine it with a traditional spring tensiometer, your own ears, and your hands feel.

-Also, you shoud not rely only on this program's measurements when tensioning/truing a wheel.
-Combine it with a traditional spring tensiometer, your own ears and you hands feel.
-From what I've tested, this program is accurate and precise for high tensions (> 800N).
-Lower tension measurements tend to be more error prone.
+From my tests, this program is accurate and precise for high tensions (above 800 N).
+Measurements at lower tensions tend to be more error-prone.

 ## Dive deeper into the subject
 - [Blog post about measuring spoke tension](https://savetheneurons.blogspot.com/2019/01/your-spoke-tension-meter-is-probably.html)